OwnZones/efp/README.md

 ## Usage

-The EFP class/library can be made a reciever or sender.
-This is configured during creation as decribed below.
+The EFP class/library can be made a receiver or sender.
+This is configured during creation as described below.

 The unit test